rbicker/greeter/README.md

 # run the server
 * you need to have docker and docker-compose installed
+* if you do not have traefik running directly on your server, add a traefik confiugration to the docker-compose.yml
-* open the docker-compose.yml, edit the traefik labels and adjust the host rules (replace with your domains) and the certresolver
+* in the docker-compose.yml, edit the traefik labels and adjust the host rules (replace with your domains) and the certresolver
 * run ```docker-compose up -d```

 # run the golang client